romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can a user upload 3rd party SARIF results to GitHub?
+Q: How can a user upload 3rd party SARIF results to GitHub?
 <details><summary>Show the answer</summary><p>

 - **Use the GitHub API to upload SARIF files to the code scanning alerts endpoint for the repository**